-The largest cruise ship of all time, in terms of capacity, is being built at ‘MV Werften’ in the German harbor towns of Wismar and Rostock right now.
-In fact, the ‘Global 1’ is ready for its keel laying, which is scheduled to take place this coming Tuesday.
+The largest cruise ship of all time, in terms of capacity, is being built at ‘MV Werften’ in the German harbor towns of Wismar and Rostock.
+In fact, the ‘Global 1’ is ready for its keel laying this coming Tuesday.

 ‘Global 1’ got its name from the new class it represents: Global Class.
-It is the first cruise ship with a capacity of 9,500 passengers, who will be attended by a crew of 2,500, meaning up to 12,000 people will be aboard ‘Global 1’ once the giant is ready to put to sea.
+It is the first cruise ship with a capacity of 9,500 passengers.
+They will be attended by a crew of 2,500, meaning up to 12,000 people will be aboard ‘Global 1’ once the giant is ready to sail the seas.

 In order to transport that many people ashore, 200 buses would be needed.
 For flying them, 20 Airbus A380 jumbo jets would only suffice if the aircraft were configured to carry more passengers than they usually do.
 In short: ‘Global 1’ will be a swimming city of unimaginable proportions.

 In March of 2018, the construction commenced.
 Back then, the CEO of Genting Hong Kong, the owner of ‘MV Werft’ shipyards, Tan Sri Lim Kok Thay, pushed a button which made a machine cut the first piece of steel for the giant ship.
 Due to its size, MV decided to involve two of its German dockyards.
 Wismar is the official production site though.
 This is where the ship will be assembled and completed.

 ‘Global 1’ will not just be huge, but also smart.
 ‘MV Werften’ says artificial intelligence will be on board.
 Face and speech recognition devices will make sure only booked passengers board the ship.
 Robots will be deployed too, so that the crew can concentrate on the most important tasks.